Your Biggest Pain Needs You the Most

 Pain that needed me.

-The pain I had been shoving down day after day, hoping it would stay there and somehow go away.
+The pain I had shoved down, hoping it would stay there and go away.

 Hearing Trisha Yearwood talk about her singing made me realize how much I had been denying myself the joy of doing the same thing.
-(I’m not insinuating the same level of success as Trisha, but singing and recording my songs with talented musicians as she does and how I had done once before.)
-Back then, I was an inexperienced front person and didn’t have a teacher or mentor to show me the ropes.
-I had to learn that on my own, and seeing Trish on This Old House felt like a little too little too late.
+(I’m not insinuating the same level of success as Trisha, but singing and recording my songs with talented musicians as she does, as I have done before.)
+Back then, I was an inexperienced front person and didn’t have a teacher or mentor to show me the ropes (and YouTube wasn’t around yet).
+Seeing Trish on This Old House felt like that dream was a little too little, too late.

 Those aches and pains, headaches, or digestive discomfort are all trying to get our attention.
 Our bodies keep a record of how we are feeling.
 We can hide inside a television drama or get lost in a video game, but until we get to the core of our pain, we will keep feeling the manifestations in our bodies.

-For me, I have acid reflux and don’t sleep well.
+For me I have acid reflux and don’t sleep well.
 I know what my pain is.
-I’ve denied myself the joy of living happily for so many years and feel like it’s catch-up time, which is causing me anxiety and situational depression.
-I don’t have a clinical depression that would warrant taking medication, but a situational kind where if I can change my environment, life, etc., I will be at peace.
+I’ve denied myself the joy of living happily for so many years and feel like it’s catch-up time.
+I want to be at peace.

-Since I’m constantly reflecting on my choices nowadays, being mindful, and always working towards evolving into the best version of myself, I know it’s not about fantasy, thinking the grass is greener on the other side.
-No, I realize that the only way for me to be happy is to be unapologetically and proudly me.
-Bravo to the person who is that way because authenticity is where peace of mind resides.
+I’m constantly reflecting on my choices nowadays, being mindful, and always working towards evolving into the best version of myself.
+Now, I realize that the only way for me to be happy is to be unapologetically and proudly myself.
+Bravo to all those out there living authentically because that’s where peace of mind resides.

 I know we all have our stuff.
 Each one of us has a past, some good, some not so good, but it’s who we are.
 The measure of a good life is living with the past, knowing it is only our foundation, not who we are as a whole.
-If there is pain associated with the past, like it obviously is for me, we need to figure out how we can heal it.
+If there is pain associated with the past, we need to figure out how we can heal it.

-I’m really working on healing my pain.
-I write this stuff and put it out there, and I have to hold myself accountable.
-It’s tough to deal with pain, but we have to go through it to get to the other side.
-And going through it is feeling it.
-Not denying it.
-Not pretending we’re okay thinking it’s not that bad and we’re fine.
-No, we need to address it.
-Even if you feel anger or resentment for a situation or person from the past that is no longer part of you; you can still address it and be free of the pain.
+I’ve worked hard on healing my pain.
+I write these blogs because I know what it’s like to deal with pain, but we have to go through it to get to the other side.
+And going through it is feeling it, not denying it doesn’t exist.
+We cannot pretend we’re okay and minimize it because it will keep coming out in our lives.
+Address the pain, even if it conjures up anger or resentment for a situation or person from the past that is no longer part of you; you can still address it and be free of the pain.

 I write, which helps me get stuff out, but you can scream into your pillow or walk into the woods and kick a tree (not too hard so you don’t cause yourself more pain) or whatever will help you expel it; you need to feel it to get rid of it.
 Your pain needs you to acknowledge it.
-It doesn’t make you weak to feel it, but strong and courageous.
+It doesn’t make you weak or that there’s something wrong with you to feel it.
+Instead, that makes you strong and courageous.
 Many go through life on autopilot, never reaching a level of consciousness where they allow themselves to feel the pain in order to heal it and live a happy life.

 Thank you for reading this.
-I sincerely hope that I have offered some ideas that can open your mind to possibilities and solutions.
+I sincerely hope that I have offered some solutions for a happy life.

 To Taking Care of Your Pain,